faust6669/esp-amp/README.md

 System component contains APIs for maincore to manage life cycle of subcore and process system events from subcore.
 Supported features at present include:

 * Start subcore and stop subcore.
-* Load subcore firmware to DRAM or RTC RAM.
+* Load subcore firmware to HP RAM or RTC RAM.
 * Notify maincore about subcore panic event and invoke customizable panic handler.
 * Route subcore printf messages to maincore console.